 Below is the Colgate receivables policy suggests a shorter credit policy of less than 60 days

 Let us now have a look at the industry average receivables.

 |6||Glass & Ceramics Products||97.9|

 |12||Nonferrous Metals Products||85.13|

 |14||Iron & Steel||81.3|

 |28||Oil & Coal Products||54.99|

-As you can see from above, industries like Banks have a very long receivables period (in excess of 300 days), however, for capital goods and heavy asset industries like machinery, construction, metals etc, it is around 100 days.
+As you can see from above, industries like Banks have a very long receivables period (in excess of 300 days), however, for capital goods and heavy asset industries like machinery, construction, metals, etc., it is around 100 days.

-Accounts receivables is the amount that is due to the company by its customers.
+Accounts receivables are the amount that is due to the company by its customers.
 It is important to consider the default probability of the customer and therefore look at the Net Receivables numbers.
-Each industry has different set of credit policy and hence, account receivable days differ by wide measures.
+Each industry has a different set of credit policy and hence, account receivable days differ by wide measures.

 This has been a guide to Accounts Receivables and their meaning.
 Here we discuss accounting for Accounts Receivables along with Industry examples.
 You may also have a look at these following articles to learn more about accounting.